More than 5.5 million people from Britain live overseas and leave the country at a rate of around 2,000 a week.

-Table below showing the net migration to the UK, the difference between immigration and emigration.
+Table below shows the net migration to the UK, the difference between immigration and emigration.

 Paying The State Pension To Expats

-The British government pays more than £2 billion a year in UK State Pension payments to more than a million British expats.
+The British government pays more than £2 billion yearly in UK State Pension payments to more than a million British expats.